sampsyo/home/_posts/2014-11-06-quala-codegen.md

 ## Get In Touch

 Quala is still a prototype.
 But it's ready for experimentation now.
-If you have a project that could exploit type systems with semantics, I implore you to [email me][contact].
+If you have a project that could exploit type systems with semantics, I implore you to [get in touch][contact].

 [foc]: http://dl.acm.org/citation.cfm?id=1251275
 [cqual]: http://www.cs.umd.edu/~jfoster/cqual/